Definition of CSS Transition Property

 4. Transition-Delay

-To calculate the beginning time of the animation move the delay property is implemented.
-Same like duration it too takes units in s or ms. It accepts both positive and negative values.
+We implement the delay property to determine the starting time of the animation movement.
+Same as duration, it too takes units in s or ms. It accepts both positive and negative values.

 Note: To have a better curve with four points Bezier Curve can be used.
 Ease of time allows changing the rate of change of parameters to produce realism in the transitions.